 2015 Fantasy Football Outlook

-The Bills traded for Cassel this offseason as an insurance policy if EJ Manuel's development remains stagnant, giving them a consistent veteran who can at least keep games close.
-And with a defense of...
+The Bills traded for Cassel this offseason as an insurance policy if EJ Manuel's development remained stagnant, with the idea of giving them a consistent veteran who can at least keep games close.
+Ala...

 Matt Cassel Contract Information: